lextm/jekyll-theme-chirpy/_posts/2008-9-13-snmp-design-breaking-changes-coming-part-iii.md

 1. public OctetString(string str).
 OctetString.DefaultEncoding is used to generate internal bytes from str.
 1. public string ToString().
 OctetString.Encoding is used to generate a string from internal bytes.

-Now let’s review a few common scenarios and discuss what you may do to customize OctetString’s behaviors.
+Now let's review a few common scenarios and discuss what you may do to customize OctetString's behaviors.

 # Default ASCII Way
-If you don’t touch the properties and methods related to Encoding, then you are in a pure ASCII way.
+If you don't touch the properties and methods related to Encoding, then you are in a pure ASCII way.
 It should behaviour the same as old releases of #SNMP (0.5, 1.0 and 1.1).

 # Default Encoding.* Way
-If you change DefaultEncoding to any other Encoding types, and don’t touch the properties and methods related to Encoding later, you are in a pure Encoding.* way.
+If you change DefaultEncoding to any other Encoding types, and don't touch the properties and methods related to Encoding later, you are in a pure Encoding.* way.

 # Basic Hybrid Way
 If some of your devices require ASCII while others require Unicode (aka UTF-16), then you may find it a little bit difficult.
 My suggestions are,